pauleveritt/bs4_chat/README.md

     * The websocket onmessage handler dispatches incoming messages to ChatClient methods

+- The frontend doesn't do any sorting.
+When a post is added, all clients get the entire list.
+So if you want reverse sorting on date, do it on the server (or get me to do it on the client)

 ## About the Backend

 - It maintains a list of connected clients aka users.
 Only used currently